SNAP Benefits in North Dakota: How to Apply and Qualify

 How to Renew Your SNAP Benefits

-In North Dakota, you generally need to recertify your SNAP benefits every 6 to 12 months.
-The state will mail you a notice when it's time to renew, so keep an eye on your mail for the recertification packet.
+In North Dakota, you must recertify your SNAP benefits every 6 to 12 months.
+The state will mail you a renewal packet when it’s time to do so.
+Completing this process on schedule is the only way to prevent a gap in receiving your benefits.

 Special SNAP Services in North Dakota